Introduction

 A Work Item is an encapsulation of a user story and its progression through a consistent change management process with approval, history, visibility and collaboration built-in.

-The Work Items feature requires Essentials+ licenses.
-However, you can enable Work Item at anytime without an Essentials+ license for a trial period of 3 weeks.
-After the trial period ends, you would need to subscribe to an Essentials+ license in order to continuing using Work Items.
+The Work Items feature requires Essentials Plus licenses.
+However, you can trial Work Items at anytime without an Essentials plus license, using the Free Trial button, for a trial period of 21 days.
+After the trial period ends, you would need to subscribe to an Essentials Plus license in order to continuing using Work Items.

 Getting Started

-To get started, sign in Copado Essentials as a user with the team owner role.
-Navigate to Account > Team > Pipelines > Add Pipeline.
+To get started, sign in Copado Essentials as a user with the Team Owner or Team Lead role.
+Navigate to Account > Pipelines > Add Pipeline.

 • For each environment, enter the environment name and associate a Salesforce org with that environment.